Eugeniobr/DisasterResponse/README.md

 ### Acknowledgments

-Templates for the process_data.py and train_classifier.py scripts were provided by Udacity.
+Templates for the files process_data.py, train_classifier.py, go.html and master.html were provided by Udacity.
 The dataset was provided by Figure Eight.